IFC (1) 2002

 Seamus Mulligan Junior player of the Year 1977

-Players from club who represented the county and province competitively:
+Players from club who represented the county and province at senior level competitively:

 Seamus Mulligan, John Freeman Shay Mc Connon, Mickey Mc Mahon, Dermot Lambe, Cormac Connolly, Bernard Connolly, Benny Kieran, Kieran Mulligan, Jimmy Kiely, Damien Larkin, James Coyle, Paraic McGuirk, Niall Kieran